jobverplanke/docker-php/README.md

-# PHP Docker Images for Development
+# PHP Docker Images

-### Base Image
----

-Base Image containers
-- Composer 2.0
-- Xdebug 2.9.8
-- Redis 5.3.1
-- Opcache
+**For development purpose only, use in production at own risk!**